Is your business visible enough on the web?

 Angel.
 It focuses more on the startup ecosystem, but that doesn’t mean it is relevant for established businesses, particularly those whose founders and top executives invest in early-stage companies.
 Angel.
 Co is a natural fit for establishing your firm’s key employees’ credibility and thought leadership — and building links to web properties associated with the company itself.

-Twitter’s recent move to double its famous 140-character limit hasn’t affected the platform’s reputation for brevity.
+Twitter’s recent move to double its 140-character limit hasn’t affected the platform’s reputation for brevity.
 This is still the ideal place to deliver clear, concise sound bites to time-constrained audiences.
-It goes without saying that you should promote every piece of long-form content on Twitter, highlighting key points in.
+You should promote every piece of long-form content on Twitter, highlighting key points in .

 Your Digital Footprint Is What You Make of It